MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 - Windows 10 feature updates policies cannot be applied during the Autopilot out of box experience (OOBE).
 Instead, the policies apply at the first Windows Update scan after a device has finished provisioning, which is typically a day.

 - While this feature is in preview and you co-manage devices with Configuration Manager, there is a limitation where feature updates policies might not immediately take effect.
 This delay can result in devices updating to a later feature update version than as configured policy.
-This limitation will be removed with a future update to Configuration Manager.

 - When the device checks in to the Windows Update service, the device's group membership is validated against the security groups assigned to the feature updates policy settings for any feature update holds.